opensearch-project/documentation-website/_migrations/is-migration-assistant-right-for-you.md

 | Elasticsearch 7.17          | OpenSearch 2.14                  |
 | OpenSearch 1.3              | OpenSearch 2.14                  |

-> [!NOTE]
+Minor versions within the specified major versions above (i.e., Elasticsearch 6 and 7 and OpenSearch 1 and 2) at not yet supported, but the versions above are tested.
-> We expect minor versions within the specified major versions above (i.e., Elasticsearch 6 and 7 and OpenSearch 1 and 2) to be supported, but the versions above are tested.
+{: .note}

 ### Supported Source and Target Platforms
 * Self-managed (hosted by cloud provider or on-premises)